Epic-legend128/Fibonacci-Sequence/README.md

 ```
 where F(1) = F(0) = 1.
 <br>
 Now this problem has just turned into an exponentiation problem.
 The fastest way to raise a matrix(or a number) to a value is by utilisng exponentiation by squaring which uses a Divide and Conquer algoirthm to quickly calculate the power.
 This calculation has an asymptotic time notation of O(logn).
-The way it works is simple, it takes advantage of one the powers properties which is $`(x^a)^b=x^{a*b}`$.
+The way it works is simple, it takes advantage of one of the power properties which is $`(x^a)^b=x^{a*b}`$.
 So if you have an even exponent you can just find its value by first figuring out how much $`a^{n/2}`$ is and then multiplying it by itself.
 If it's odd just multiply the base by the power but now with an even exponent which will utilise the same technique.
 Now if you do this recursively and with a base case you can very easily find the power of any number(or matrix in this case) raised to the power of n.
 <br>
 The main 2 functions will therefore be:
 ```